Reds vs. Padres Player Props Betting Odds

-You can see player prop bet odds for Juan Soto, Spencer Steer and others on the San Diego Padres and Cincinnati Reds ahead of their matchup at 1:40 PM ET on Saturday at Great American Ball Park.
+Those looking to place a player prop wager can find odds for Spencer Steer, Juan Soto and others in the Cincinnati Reds-San Diego Padres matchup at Great American Ball Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!